 History has shown that the concept of monetary systems involving tangible values – from cowrie shells and beads to sacks of grain and cigarettes (as illustrated in the famous Radford study, “The Economic Organization of a POW Camp”) – constitutes archetypical behavior and is deeply entrenched in the collective consciousness of all peoples.
 If cash is taken away from people, they will, invariably, find other ways of exchanging tangible values, most likely neither as safe nor as controlled.

-Cash also reflects a nation’s identity.
+Cash also reflects a nation’s identity inspiring cultural unity.
 Banknotes and coins are often a nation’s calling card, valued by people beyond their monetary worth.
 Their motifs depict a people’s defining moments and historic landmarks.

 Cash is tangible